ibm-cloud-docs/solution-tutorials/cloud-usage.md

 6. From the **Groups** drop-down menu, change the selector to **Resource Groups** and select a group such as **default**.
 7. Conduct a similar review of available instances.

-## Explore usage using the command line
+## Explore usage with the command line

 In this section, you'll explore usage with the command line interface.